 Vfc=ENernst-Vact-Vohm-Vcon (17)

 The full steady state model for a single fuel cell Simulink implementation is shown in fig. 11.
-The full predicted fuel cell polarisation curve can be seen in fig 12.
+The full predicted fuel cell polarisation curve can be seen in fig. 12.

 Figure 11 Simulink model for single fuel cell